 Bronchoscopy is a procedure to look directly at the airways in the lungs using a thin, lighted tube (bronchoscope).
 The bronchoscope is put in the nose or mouth.
 It is moved down the throat and windpipe (trachea), and into the airways.
-A healthcare provider can then see the voice box (larynx), trachea, large airways to the lungs (bronchi), and smaller branches of the bronchi (bronchioles).
+A healthcare provider can then see the voice box (larynx), trachea, and large and medium-sized airways.

-There are 2 types of bronchoscope: flexible and rigid.
+There are 2 types of bronchoscopes: flexible and rigid.
 Both types come in different widths.

 A rigid bronchoscope is a straight tube.
 It’s only used to view the larger airways.
 It may be used within the bronchi to:

 - Remove a large amount of secretions or blood

 - Do procedures, such as stents and other treatments